Ba4bes/PwshUpdateCheck/README.md

 # PWSHUpdateCheck

-This Script Checks new PowerShell Core versions and installs them as needed
+This Script Checks new PowerShell Core versions and installs them as needed on Windows devices

 <https://4bes.nl/2019/01/04/powershell-challenge-check-pwsh-version-and-install/> describes how the script was created and how to use it in a Scheduled task.

 ## Common setup

-### prerequisites

-- Only tested in Windows PowerShell
-- PowerShell Core (Preview) should be installed already

 ### Installation

-Run in a scheduled task or manually
+Run in a scheduled task or manually.

 ## To Contribute

 Any ideas or contributions are welcome!
 Please add an issue with your suggestions.

+## Changelog

+Version: 1.0
+Last update: 5/6/2019

 ## Known Issues